NFL Owners Guide: How owners made their fortune

 Next in Line: His daughter Katie (Brown) Blackburn and her husband Troy would be prime candidates.
 They presently serve as Executive Vice President and Vice President, respectively, and handle most of the day-to-day and media relations roles for the team.
 Mike’s brother Pete had been Vice President of Player Personnel until his death in 2017.

-Education: University of Tennessee
+Education: Jimmy and Dee: University of Tennessee

-How They Acquired the Franchise: Haslam purchased the Browns from Randy Lerner for $1.05 billion in 2012.
-At the time, he received a 70% share of the team, with the remaining 30% coming in '16.
+How They Acquired the Franchise: The Haslams purchased the Browns from Randy Lerner for $1.05 billion in 2012.
+At the time, he received a 70% share of the team, with the remaining 30% coming in ’16.

 Net Worth: $3.7 billion (per Forbes in 2018)